Cape Girardeau, Missouri: Public library

+Media

+Print

+The main print outlet is the regional daily newspaper the Southeast Missourian, which is owned by Rust Communications.

+Television

+CBS affiliate KFVS-TV (channel 12) is based in Cape Girardeau and is the main television source for news and information.
+Other sources include Fox affiliate KBSI (channel 23; also based in Cape Girardeau), Paducah-based NBC affiliate WPSD-TV (channel 6), and Carterville-based ABC affiliate WSIL-TV (channel 3).

 Transportation

-The City of Cape Girardeau has established a Transportation Trust Fund that implements a .5% local sales tax.
+The City of Cape Girardeau has established a Transportation Trust Fund that implements a 0.5% local sales tax.
 All of that money is used on transportation improvement projects.
 General projects are also included to keep the city's streets in good condition.

-On June 15, 2000 the Cape Girardeau County Commission passed Resolution 00-06 which formed the Cape Girardeau County Transportation Commission.
+On June 15, 2000, the Cape Girardeau County Commission passed Resolution 00-06, which formed the Cape Girardeau County Transportation Commission.
 The CGCTA now offers transportation to the citizens of Cape Girardeau County, which ultimately benefits the citizens of the city of Cape Girardeau.
-The services that the CGCTA offer are essentially buses and taxis.
+The services that the CGCTA offer are primarily buses and taxis.

 In 2011, Cape Girardeau launched the Ride the City campaign.
 This dedicated 16 miles of bicycle lanes in city streets.
 There are lanes that are used only by bicycles and lanes where motor vehicles and bicycles can share space.

 Public transit

 Buses are offered to the citizens by the Cape Transit Authority and have several stops throughout the city.
 A general admission is $2, senior citizens are $1, and children ages 6 and under are free.
 Special pick-ups can be made to those who are disabled and live within three-fourths of mile from a designated stop.
 The Cape Girardeau County Transit Authority handles the city's bus and taxi service.
 Greyhound buses are also available for long-distance transit.
-Cape Girardeau is home to local rideshare service, carGO technologies that provides rides from anywhere in Cape Girardeau to surrounding cities such as, Jackson and Scott city.
+Cape Girardeau was home to local rideshare service, carGO technologies that provided rides from anywhere in Cape Girardeau to surrounding cities such as, Jackson and Scott City.

 Air

-The City of Cape Girardeau owns the Cape Girardeau Regional Airport.
-This is a full-service airport that offers flights to and from O'Hare Airport in Chicago, Illinois.
+The city owns the Cape Girardeau Regional Airport, a full-service airport that offers flights to and from O'Hare International Airport in Chicago.